potassco/clorm/docs/clorm/predicate.rst

   of a :class:`~clorm.Predicate` object.

-* *Constant vs string*: In the above example ``"bob"`` and ``"Sydney uni"`` are both Python strings but because of the ``entity`` field is declared as a :class:`~clorm.ConstantStr` (or the explicit :class:`~clorm.ConstantField` specifier) this ensures that the Python string ``"bob"`` is treated as an ASP constant.
-Note, currently it is the users' responsibility to ensure that the Python string passed to a constant term satisfies the syntactic restriction.
+* *Constant vs string*: In the above example ``"bob"`` and ``"Sydney uni"`` are both Python strings but because the ``entity`` field is declared as :class:`~clorm.ConstantStr` (or the explicit :class:`~clorm.ConstantField` specifier) this ensures that the Python string ``"bob"`` is treated as an ASP constant.
+Note, it is the users' responsibility to ensure that the Python string passed to a constant field satisfies the syntactic restrictions for a constant term.

 * The use of a *default value*: all term types support the specification of a default value.

-* If the specified default is a function then this function will be called (with no arguments) when the predicate/complex-term object is instantiated.
+* It is also possible to specify a *default factory* that is used to generate values.
+This must be a unary function (i.e., called with no arguments) that is called when the predicate/complex-term object is instantiated.
 This can be used to generated unique ids or a date/time stamp.

 Overriding the Predicate Name
 -----------------------------